Fun Word Games for Two or More Players, Including Groups

 - You may choose your own rules as to whether one and two letter words are allowed, or whether you must make only words with three or more letters

-- Archaic and obscure words are allowed (such as those you might encounter as crossword puzzle solutions)
+- Archaic and obscure words are allowed (such as those you might encounter in crossword puzzles)